kos-lang/kos/doc/modules.md

               is applied to floats).
 Any other array elements trigger an exception.
 The array is converted to a buffer containing bytes with values from the array.
- * string   - The string is converted to an UTF-8 representation stored into a buffer.
  * buffer   - A buffer is simply concatenated with other input arguments without any transformation.
               This can be used to make a copy of a buffer.